microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/channelmoderationsettings.md

 ---
 title: "channelModerationSettings resource type"
-description: "The channelModerationSettings resource is used to control who can start new posts and reply to posts in a channel."
+description: "Used to control who can start new posts and reply to posts in a channel."
 author: "bhartono"
 localization_priority: Normal
 ms.prod: "microsoft-teams"